VECV unveils intercity electric bus to cover 500 km | Technology

 Senior officials of the company said the tractor is undergoing trials with leading e-commerce operators in long-haul hub-to-hub operations.

-VECV President for Bus Division Passey said the vehicles will be commercially rolled out based on the response and feedback from the customers.
+Passey said the vehicles will be commercially rolled out based on the response and feedback from customers.

 At Auto Expo 2023, VECV also showcased prototype Eicher Hydrogen Fuel Cell Truck and Hydrogen ICE technology engine.